Practical information on Okinawa

 Baths: You are supposed to shower before you get in the bath.
 If you use the public bath, don’t soap up in the tub!

-Convenient stores: Family Mart and Lawson are the most popular.
-They are open 24hours.
+Convenient stores: Family Mart, Lawson and the recently opened Seven 11 are the most popular.
+Most are open 24hours.

 Helpline: Japan Helpline is a 24 hour service, toll free and offers advice in many languages.
 Dial 0570-000-911.

-Library: The Okinawa Prefectural Library is located in Yogi Park, Naha City.
+Library: The Okinawa Prefectural Library is located above the Naha Bus Terminal (after moving from Yogi Park).
 The library is open from 9:00AM – 7:00PM on weekdays and 9:00AM – 5:00PM on weekends.
 Closed on Tuesdays, 4th & 5th Sundays, holidays, June 23rd, New Years, & special book arrangement days.
 Books specializing in Ryukyuan history, culture and karate are available on both the 1st floor (general floor) and 2nd floor (Okinawa matters reference room).

 Massages: Many hotels offer massage services.
 Just ask the front desk.
 While there are many stores called Temomin that offer quick back, head and foot massages, Chiropractic clinic (Seitai in Japanese) are also available for efficient massages.
 It usually costs 3,000 yen for a 30-45 minutes session.
 Other experiences are the cobblestone reflexology footpaths found in parks and hard and soft reflexology.